Here’s how much is being spent in the battle for a cut of Washington’s sports-gaming industry

 Of that, $1.35 million was spent last year, when a bill authorizing sports gaming in tribal casinos was passed by the House and Senate and signed into law by Gov. Jay Inslee.
 Negotiations continue between the state and five tribes on compact deals to initially implement such gambling in their casinos — perhaps by this year — with others to follow.

 The U.S. Supreme Court in May 2018 quashed a federal law banning sports betting in most states.
-Two dozen states have authorized it.
-Only two other states allow tribal, but not commercial, sports gaming.
+Two dozen other states have authorized it, but only two, Colorado and North Carolina, like Washington approved tribal but not commercial sports gaming.

 Gambling is one of myriad legislative issues for tribes, but its disproportionate importance was evidenced by so many lobbyists opposing SB 5212 ahead of last week’s Senate Labor, Commerce & Tribal Affairs committee hearing.